meierac/wochenschau/SYNC_CONFLICT_RESOLUTION.md

 ### When to Keep Local Changes

-- You've customized event titles for personal clarity
+- You've customized event titles for personal clarity **AND** want to receive new events
-- You've added important notes in the description
+- You've added important notes in the description **AND** want deleted events removed
-- You've adjusted times to match your schedule
+- You've adjusted times to match your schedule **AND** want other events updated
 - You're using synced items as templates and personalizing them
+- You want the best of both worlds: your edits + latest calendar updates

 ### When to Use Synced Data